zorro2b/artemis-springboot/README.md

 To start an Artemis server with one publisher and two subscribers.

-The pubisher will log when it sends messages and the subscribers will og when a message is received, for example:
+The publisher will log when it sends messages and the subscribers will og when a message is received, for example:

     pub_1   | 2021-01-15 15:32:35.525  INFO 1 --- [   scheduling-1] com.example.amqdemo.ScheduleConfig       : Sending a message.